sheshekabob/plants/Eggplant/README.md

 ### Atlantic Encounters and the Expanding (Agri)cultures of Eggplant

-Along with _S. melongena_, eggplant cultivars of Africa include the scarlet-colored guinea squash ([_S. aethiopicum L._](https://worldcrops.org/crops/garden-egg)) and the crunchy Gboma eggplant (_S. macrocarpon L._). _S. melongena_ was introduced to the Americas in the sixteenth century, but enslaved Africans also brought over guinea squash, according to the Dutch physician and naturalist Willem Piso in his document of Brazilian flora, the [_Historia naturalis Brasiliae_](https://pt.wikipedia.org/wiki/Historia_Naturalis_Brasiliae) (1648).
+Along with _S. melongena_, eggplant cultivars of Africa include the scarlet-colored guinea squash ([_S. aethiopicum L._](https://worldcrops.org/crops/garden-egg)) and the crunchy Gboma eggplant (_S. macrocarpon L._). _S. melongena_ was introduced to the Americas in the sixteenth century, but enslaved Africans also brought over guinea squash, according to the Dutch physician and naturalist <span eid="Q1385325">Willem Piso</span>. in his document of Brazilian flora, the [_Historia naturalis Brasiliae_](https://pt.wikipedia.org/wiki/Historia_Naturalis_Brasiliae) (1648).
 Scholars Judith Carney and Richard Rosomoff argue that enslaved labor crossed the Atlantic bearing not only than the clothes on their backs, but also African food staples, including guinea squash, sesame, okra, watermelon, millet, sorghum, and black-eyed peas, and the skills and knowledge to farm such crops.
 Adapting to the new environmental and social conditions, enslaved workers cultivated “food fields,” which were a restricted form of access to land that afforded a degree of security, autonomy, and the “acknowledgment that not all of one's labor was owned by the master.”[^41]

 <param ve-image
        url="https://www.biodiversitylibrary.org/pageIMAGE/289117"